 How Dealers Determine Trade-In Value

-Many variables go into a trade-in valuation, ranging from what condition the car's in to what tires are included in the trade-in package and what the current market value is for the car.
-Here are the variables dealerships consider when evaluating your trade-in and how each variable impacts your car's value.
+Valuating a trade-in vehicle has many factors, ranging from the vehicle's condition to what tires are included in the trade-in package.
+Dealerships must also consider the vehicle's current market.
+Let's review some of the variables dealerships consider when evaluating your trade-in and how each variable impacts your car's value.

 Market Value